Apply for a Grant

 Disclaimer of Liability: The Fund for Investigative Journalism’s role in assisting journalists is limited to making grants.
 The Fund assumes no liability for the legal and/or safety risks undertaken by journalists in the course of their reporting.

-The Fund for Investigative Journalism accepts online applications, using the form to the right.
-If this presents a hardship, contact us by mail, phone, or email to make other arrangements.
-Before uploading application materials, name each attachment with these headings: Proposal, Budget, Resume, Writing Sample-1, Writing Sample-2, Letter-of-Commitment.
+Application Process: The Fund for Investigative Journalism (FIJ) accepts online applications, using the form to the right.
+Before uploading name each attachment: Proposal, Budget, Resume, Writing Sample-1, Writing Sample-2, Letter-of-Commitment.

 News outlet or book publisher: